Welcome to today's edition of the Rush 24-7 podcast.

 Yes, and I have a higher approval rating in Nevada than Dingy Harry.

-John Ensign's at 51 and 19.
+John Ensen's at 51 and 19.

-That's approval disapproval.
+That's approval, disapproval.

-Bill Clinton of 5137, uh, Las Vegas Mayor Oscar Goodman, 4217.
+Las Vegas Mayor Oscar Goodman 4217.

-Uh, and uh Governor Jim Gibbons of 30 and 29.
+And Governor Jim Gibbons of 30 and 29.

-Now, Brad Coker of Mason Dixon Research offered a wry observation of Reed and Limbaugh's similar ratings.
+Now, Brad Coker of Mason-Dixon Research offered a wry observation of Reed and Limbaugh's similar ratings.

-Rush is trying to be polarizing.
+Since how polarizing Harry Reid's become, Rush is trying to be polarizing.

 Reed just does it anyway.

-He's not up for election, re-election till 2010.
+He's not up for election, re-election until 2010.

-He's been an elected official for 30 years in Nevada.
+He's been an elected official for 30 years in Nevada, and he gets fawning press.

-I never do.
+I know, I never do.

-Uh, Mrs. Clinton, you know, she's four points higher than I am on the approval rating in Nevada.
+Mrs. Clinton, you know, she's four points higher than I am on the approval rating in Nevada.

 And given the fawning press that she gets, I mean, she ought to be way higher.

-But you see the 51% negative for Mrs. Clinton, uh, that's higher than my negative, which is 50.
+But you see the 51% negative for Mrs. Clinton, that's higher than my negative, which is 50.

-I mean, statistically, it's a it's a draw.
+I mean, statistically, it's a draw.

-Now, since we've opened with Dingy Harry, let me tell you the latest on the eBay auction of the Dingy Harry Smear letter.
+Now, since we've opened with Dingy Harry, let me tell you the latest on the eBay auction of the Dingy Harry smear letter.

 Let me check it here.